The Apps Every Hawaii Tourist Needs (And the Ones That Are Totally Useless)

 “The fundamental problem with both apps is they don’t update quickly when roads close.”

-We had a landslide on the Pali Highway last year, and both apps were still routing people that way for like two weeks.
+We had a landslide on the Pali Highway, and both apps were still routing people that way for weeks.
 So always double-check road conditions separately.

 Which brings me to the one weather app every single local has on their home screen (and why your iPhone’s default weather app will lie to you all week)…